 Start with a good honest look at your financial situation.
 Before you start shopping for a second home (the one you plan to live in), check out typical Ottawa selling prices and figure out whether you can afford a second down payment.
 Experienced broker Paul Rushforth puts it plainly, “You have to have enough equity in your property to be able to pay the down payment on your new property.”
 It is also important to get preapproved for a second mortgage.

 Remember, on top of the down payment and any Ontario closing costs and monthly mortgage payments for your new home, you will need a large enough cash flow to continue covering the mortgage on the rental property.
 This applies even if it ends up sitting empty for a few months – or the renters refuse to pay.
-In addition, you’ll be responsible for your rental property tax, repairs and maintenance, cleanup between tenants, and condo fees (if applicable).
+In addition, you’ll be responsible for your rental property taxes, repair and maintenance costs, cleanup between tenants, and condo fees (if applicable).

 Regarding income tax, rental income is taxable, although you can claim your expenses as tax deductions.
 It is noteworthy that when you eventually sell a rental home, it will be subject to capital gains tax, unlike a primary residence.